ihmeuw/pseudopeople/docs/source/index.rst

 is excited to introduce pseudopeople, the Python package that simplifies entity resolution research and development.
 This package generates large-scale, simulated population data according to specifications by the user, to replicate a range of complexities found in real applications of probabilistic record linkage software.
-With sensitive data often required for ER, accessing and testing new methods and software has been a challenge - until now.
+With sensitive data often required for entity resolution, accessing and testing new methods and software has been a challenge --- until now.
 Our innovative approach creates realistic, simulated data including name, address, and date of birth, without compromising privacy.